davidbrucetn/scribere/README.md

 * Block other users (prevents them seeing your work or commenting).
 * Favorite other authors or articles.

-### Stretch Goals
-* Book search API for looking up book titles and authors for reviews.
-* Add users to Circle for messaging
-* Inter-user messaging with multi-recipients option.
-* Free text search on content.

 ### User Stories
  * As a user I’d like to be able to register with an email and password to login to Scribere.
  * As a writer, I’d like to be able to save new poetry or short stories to Scribere.
  * As a writer, I’d like to be able to select from categories for my work, so readers can more easily find it.
- * As a writer, I’d like to be able to tag my work, so readers have more options to find it.
+ * As a writer, I’d like to be able to tag my work.
  * As a reader I’d like to be able to favorite an article or author that I enjoy reading.
  * As a reader, I’d like to be able to comment on an author’s work.
  * As a writer, I’d like to be able to delete comments on my work, and if necessary, block a user from further interaction.